 Students come to know the Lord in Faith class by studying the most important aspects of the Catholic faith expressed through our Scripture and Tradition.
-By using the Alive in Christ book and Pflaum Gospel Weeklies, Catholicism is studied in a way that each eighth grader can fully understand.
+By using the Alive in Christ book, Catholicism is studied in a way that each 8th grader can fully understand.
 Through daily prayer, reflection, and discussion, students come to recognize what the Lord does in their personal lives and in the world so that they may learn to love God and appreciate his works.
 Eighth grade’s content focus is that of our Catholic Church history and its development over the past 2,000 years.
-Finally, students serve the Lord through specific opportunities such as safety patrol, helping the kindergarteners and first graders, and the HALO school news broadcast.
-Also at Mass, students may serve on the altar, as a lector, and in the choir.
+Finally, students serve the Lord through specific opportunities such as safety patrol, helping the kindergarteners and first graders, and several service projects throughout the year.
+At weekly Mass, students may serve on the altar, as a lector, and in the choir.

 Our science curriculum is on a two-year cycling schedule.
 The seventh and eighth grade students study together in combined classes to accommodate this structure.

-a.
-Earth science units are covered in the first trimester of the school year.
-In Cycle A (2018-2019 school year), the Weather and Climate unit "explores the atmospheric events and oceanic processes that impact the earth and its inhabitants.
+- Earth science units are covered in the first trimester of the school year.
+In Cycle A, the Weather and Climate unit "explores the atmospheric events and oceanic processes that impact the earth and its inhabitants.
 Students experiment with factors that determine storms and daily weather, explore the impact of oceans on the earth, and examine the influences that produce climate zones and climate changes" (Carolina Science, 2014).
-In Cycle B (2017-2018 school year), the Plate Tectonics unit covers the topics of earthquakes, volcanoes, and general plate tectonics.
+In Cycle B, the Plate Tectonics unit covers the topics of earthquakes, volcanoes, and general plate tectonics.
 "By performing...hands-on activities based on the manipulation of simple models and the study of maps, students extend and enrich their knowledge of the structure of the earth's interior and crust" (Carolina Science, 2014).

-b.
-Physical science units are covered in the second trimester of the school year.
-In Cycle A (2018-2019 school year), the Circuit design unit "provides students with a hands-on introduction to electricity and circuits.
-By building their own circuits and using them to light bulbs, power fans, and function in other prescribed ways, students are able to explore the idea that circuits provide a way to transform electrical energy into sound, heat, light, or kinetic energy" (Carolina Science, 2014).
+- Physical science units are covered in the second trimester of the school year.
+In Cycle A, the Experimenting with Mixtures, Compounds, and Elements unit “explores the three basic types of matter and the chemical and physical properties that distinguish them” (Carolina Science, 2014).
 Students learn about pure substances vs. mixtures as well as the changes they undergo.
-In Cycle B (2017-2018 school year), the Properties of Matter unit allows students to "investigate some basic properties of matter and the use of these properties to distinguish one substance from another" (Carolina Science, 2014).
+In Cycle B, the Properties of Matter unit allows students to "investigate some basic properties of matter and the use of these properties to distinguish one substance from another" (Carolina Science, 2014).

-c.
-Life science units are covered in the third trimester of the school year.
-In Cycle A (2018-2019 school year), the Development and Reproduction of Organisms unit "gives students the opportunity to perform thought-provoking, hands-on activities based around plants and animals" (Carolina Science, 2014).
+- Life science units are covered in the third trimester of the school year.
+In Cycle A, the Development and Reproduction of Organisms unit "gives students the opportunity to perform thought-provoking, hands-on activities based around plants and animals" (Carolina Science, 2014).
 By studying Wisconsin Fast Plants and the cabbage white butterfly, students study life cycles and their processes.
-In Cycle B (2017-2018 school year), the Biodiversity and Interdependence "introduces students to the structure, function, and diversity of living things" (Carolina Science, 2014).
+In Cycle B, the Exploring Respiration and Circulation unit "explores the respiratory and circulatory systems" (Carolina Science, 2014).
 Students study breathing, cellular respiration, and how the heart pumps blood to the rest of the body.

-d.
-In December and January, students participate in the C-STEM fair individually or with a partner.
+- In January and February, students participate in the C-STEM fair.
 Students come up with original science or engineering-based project ideas that follow either the scientific method or engineering design process.
 Students first research the concepts and then either perform an experiment or construct their project in order to solve the problem that they have stated.
-Students are judged, and those with the top projects have the opportunity to move on to a diocesan-wide STEM fair.
+Students are judged, and those with the top projects have the opportunity to move on to an archdiocesan-wide STEM fair.